 Study in Brisbane | Courses You can Take

 Would you like to continue your education while living in Brisbane?
 There are several universities in the city, as well as educational institutions that offer commercial and vocational training.
 Continue reading to discover options and courses available.

 For individuals who plan on living in Brisbane for an extended period, there are English courses that you can take from three months up to two years.
 These will help you develop conversational skills while simultaneously immersing yourself in the Australian culture.

 Intensive English courses generally last from a minimum of two weeks to a maximum of three months.

 Have you mastered the English language and want an official exam to prove it?
 Check out these official exam prep courses.
 Each helps you study and prepare for top-listed English exams, including the TOEFL, IELTS, and Cambridge exams.

 Are you considering a career change or seeking alternative education options?
 Vocational (VET) programs provide you with hands-on training and job experience needed to establish your professional career immediately upon course completion.

 So, are you ready to add “living in Brisbane” to your bucket list?
 GrowPro Experience can help you!
 Our team is dedicated to helping international students move abroad.
 Check out our website to see dozens of experiences we offer in Brisbane.
 Once you find one that sparks your interest, you can complete the form and receive a customized budget for your trip!

-Afterward, our Student Advisors can help you with the visa application process and documents needed for living in Brisbane.
+Afterwards, our Student Advisors can help you with the visa application process and the documents needed for living in Brisbane.
 Once you arrive in Brisbane, our team will take you to a Welcome Session where you will receive tips and advice on settling in the city.
 Your adventure awaits!